ayush893singh/voting-system-py/README.md

 A simple Python project that simulates a basic voting system.
 Users can cast votes for different candidates, and the program counts the votes and announces the winner.

 ---
+# Repository Description

+A simple Python voting system that allows users to cast votes, counts the votes, and announces the election winner.

+---
 # Features
 - Enter the number of voters
 - Vote for one of three candidates